 of forward splash has peaked.

-This splashy and colorful simulation is also of interest because it helps debunk the myth that Kennedy's head flew backwards due to the "jet effect".
+Yes, Sturdivan's tomato can film is something to treasure.
+It should be put on display like a Warhol.
+It's of interest not only because of the readily noticeable backsplash in the film, but because it helps debunk the myth that Kennedy's head flew backwards as a consequence of a "jet effect."
 Notice that, in the frames of Exhibit 304 above, while the top of the can flew back towards the shooter, the larger mass of the can flew forwards in the direction of the bullet.
 If one were to hold that this movement came from a "jet effect" response to the backsplash, one would then be forced to return to the last question: where is the backsplash in the Zapruder film, and why didn't its "jet effect" thrust Kennedy's skull forwards?

 In his testimony before congress, Sturdivan offered his own explanation for the back-and-to the-left movement of the President’s skull in the frames following Z-313.
 He testified: “Now the extreme radial velocity imparted to the matter in the President’s head, the brain tissue caused mechanical movement of essentially everything inside the skull, including where the cord went through the foramen magnum, that is, the hole that leads out of the skull down to the spinal cord.
 Motion there, I believe, caused mechanical stimulation of the motor nerves of the President, and since all motor nerves were stimulated at the same time, then every muscle in the body would be activated at the same time.
 Now in an arm, for instance, this would have activated the biceps muscle but it would also have activated the triceps muscle, which being more powerful, would have straightened the arm out.
 With leg muscles, the large muscles in the back of the leg are more powerful than those in the front and, therefore, the leg would move backward.
 The muscles in the back of the trunk are much stronger than the abdominals and, therefore, the body would arch backward.
 The same phenomena has been observed many times by hunters in the Southwest where I came from.”